dkfans/keeperfx/trunk/keeperfx/docs/keeperfx_readme.txt

   Allows to set tendencies: IMPRISON and FLEE, for a player's creatures.
-Example: SET_CREATURE_TENDENCIES(PLAYER2,FLEE,1) Note that a player must have prison when IMPRISON command is trigered; otherwise it won't make any change.
+Example: SET_CREATURE_TENDENCIES(PLAYER2,FLEE,1) Note that a player must have prison when IMPRISON command is triggered; otherwise it won't make any change.
  SET_CREATURE_FEAR_WOUNDED
   Replacements for SET_CREATURE_FEAR.
 The value taken by this function is a percentage (0..100) and defines health drop